assignittous/wire_scraper/README.md

 ### Run each script

-`node scrape`

-or

 `node scrape.js`

 This will make an http request to Wikipedia's page for The Wire episodes, and save the page as HTML locally.
-The reason why this script is split from the parsing script is to be nice and not flood Wikipedia with unnecessary requests.
-You only need to run this script once.
+The reason why this script is split from the parsing script is to be nice and not flood Wikipedia with unnecessary requests. *You only need to run this script once.*

-`node parse`

-or

 `node parse.js`